 - Make sure there is no leaking fluid.

-- Be sure your wheels are in proper alignment.
+- Ensure your wheels are in proper alignment.

 - Make sure your hood is not broken.

-If your car has been in a collision, contact Elmer’s Auto Body today to set up an appointment to get your car back on the road as quickly as possible.
-You can reach them by phone or by filling out the easy form online.
+If your car has been in a collision, contact Elmer’s Auto Body to set up an appointment.
+We can get your vehicle back on the road as quickly as possible.
+You can schedule an inspection by calling (856) 218-0202.